Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ## Add environment variables and set the App to Heroku deployment

+Setting the `process.env.PORT || localPortNumber` will ensure that your application will no matter what environment it is being connected, whether it is Heroku `process.env.PORT` or it is in your local machine `localPortNumber`

 ```
 //=============================
 //  Environment Variable
 //=============================
 const app = express();
 const mongoURI = process.env.MONGODB_URI || "mongodb://localhost:27017/merncrud";
-const PORT = process.env.PORT || 8083;
+const PORT = process.env.PORT || 3000;
 ```

 ## Make the connection with MongoDB

-Set the the mongoURI pass the mongodb parser and if the connection is successful log a message.
+Set the the mongoURI pass the mongoDB parser and if the connection is successful log a message.

 ```
 //=============================